Now being served

 Kahlua is a smooth coffee flavored liqueur made from rum, corn syrup, and vanilla beans.
-It originated in Mexico in 1936 and is a lovely compliment to several of my favorite cocktails.
+It originated in Mexico in 1936 and is a lovely component in several of my favorite cocktails.

 Frangelico is a hazelnut flavored liqueur produced in Canale, Italy.
 The legend of the spirit is that Christian monks living in Northern Italy in the 1600s produced a similar distilled drink.
 Its name is derived from the noted hermit monk, Fra’ Angelico, who also lived in the Piedmont region of Northern Italy in the 1700s.
 The current recipe uses Tonda Gentile hazelnuts found in Piedmont which are combined with coffee, cocoa, and a vanilla distillate.
 The distinctive bottle resembles the robes of a Franciscan friar, although the monks in Northern Italy were of the Dominican order.

 This drink is creamy, nutty, and fruity/tropical all at the same time, three flavors you don’t necessarily think will work together, but they do.
-And here was the exciting part, very rarely do I encounter completely new taste combinations, but this fit that bill for me!
+And here was the exciting part, very rarely do I encounter a completely new taste combination, but this fit that bill for me!